uptane/uptane-standard/uptane-standard.md

 ### Targets Metadata {#targets_meta}

-A targets metadata file contains metadata about images on a repository.
+A Targets metadata file contains metadata about images on a repository.
 It MAY also contain metadata about delegations of signing authority.

 #### Metadata about Images {#targets_images_meta}

-The targets metadata MUST contain a list of images on the repository.
+The Targets metadata MUST contain a list of images on the repository.
 This list MUST provide, at a minimum, the following information about each image on the repository:

 * The image filename
 * The length of the image file in bytes